What Exactly Is Obamacare and How Does It Affect You?

 We’ve all heard the term.
-It’s been bantered about now for many months ever since President Obama’s health care plan was passed into law.
-But do we really know what this all means?
+It’s been bantered about now for many years ever since President Obama’s health care plan was passed into law.
+But, do we really know what this all means?
 What exactly is Obamacare all about?

 When you hear politicians talking about Obamacare what they are really talking about is the Patient Protection and Affordable Care Act, otherwise known as PPACA.
 This federal health care statute was signed into law on March 23, 2010, by President Obama and was designed to decrease the number of uninsured Americans.
 It was the most significant overhaul to the US healthcare system since the inception of Medicare back in 1965.